Location tracking

 Location trackingโ

-To use the location tracker successfully (i.e. to push your location onto the map in the Dime.Scheduler web app), you will need to opt in to the advanced map license of Dime.Scheduler.
+To push a location onto the map in the Dime.Scheduler web app, you need to opt in to the advanced map license of Dime.Scheduler.

 Configure tracking timesโ

 Location tracking is disabled by default.
-When enabled, you'll need to grant Dime.Scheduler the permission to always track your location.
-However, the app doesn't actually always track your location.
-It's just a requirement so the app can use the location services of your mobile device from the background.
+When you enable it, the app asks for permission to always track your location.
+The app doesn't actually track your location around the clock.
+The "always" permission is only what the operating system requires so the app can use location services from the background.

-The app will only send updates to Dime.Scheduler when the current time falls in the range that's in the middle of the screen, and when it isn't in the range of paused moments.
+The app sends updates to Dime.Scheduler only when the current time falls in the range shown in the middle of the screen, and only when that moment isn't paused.

-When you tap the caret icon in the middle of the screen, you can manage the schedule:
+Tap the caret icon in the middle of the screen to manage the schedule:

-By tapping on the 'Pause tracking' button, you can add exceptions to the regular schedule during which the location tracker should not send updates:
+Tap 'Pause tracking' to add exceptions to the regular schedule, periods during which the tracker should not send updates:

 Location servicesโ